 |Variable floating||6 months||1 year||2 years||3 years||4 years||5 years|

 Rates sourced from MortgageRates.co.nz.
-Accurate as at the 12th of August 2022.
+Accurate as of 01 December 2023.

 We'll quickly work out how much you could borrow towards purchasing a home, just tell us a little about your financial situation.

 Work out your regular repayments and how quickly you could pay off your home loan.

 We arrange around $2 billion of loans per year which gives us negotiating power and access to better rates, and cash backs from the bank where possible.

 We deal with more lenders than other brokers, giving you more options.

 They get paid the same no matter which lender you end up with, so their only motivation is to make you better off.